BrentBaccala/collaborate/README.md

    This custom websockify will relay VNC connections to different VNC servers based on a UNIX user name that can be (optionally) provided in the URL (see below).

-   The postgres parameters are necessary to specify a Postgres database whose `VNCusers` table will be used to map from Big Blue Button full names to UNIX usernames.
+   The postgres parameter is necessary to specify a Postgres database whose `VNCusers` table will be used to map from Big Blue Button full names to UNIX usernames.
 I'm using the greenlight database because it's convenient.
+The greenlight database is set for "trust" authentication, so no password is needed when connecting from `localhost`.
    You can use whatever Postgres database you'd like; create the table (or view) using the following SQL command:

    `CREATE TABLE VNCusers(VNCuser text, UNIXuser text, PRIMARY KEY (VNCuser))`

+1. At this point, the teacher desktop should be working.
+You don't need to do anything in SQL yet, since without the SQL table all connections will fall through to the default host and port (`localhost:5901` in this example).

-1. From a Big Blue Button session, "share remote desktop" and use the URL `wss://HOST:PORT/?password=PASSWORD`
+   From a Big Blue Button session, "share remote desktop" and use the URL `wss://HOST:PORT/?password=PASSWORD`

    If you're following the example, PORT is 6101.

-   At this point, the teacher desktop should be working.

    Probably want to install and run `gnome-settings-daemon` and `gnome-tweak-tool` (run both inside the desktop) to set your fonts.